Last updated on 27th September 2023

 Once you know what your target audience is searching for, you can add those keywords to your video’s name, tags, description and transcript to boost your results and appear higher in SERPs (search engine results pages).

 Businesses of all sizes, including one-man shops, local eateries and small businesses need to approach search engine optimisation thoughtfully and strategically.
 But not every business can afford to hire an SEO agency to do that work – which is why YouTube keyword tools, like the ones in this list, are so helpful.

 The 11 best YouTube keyword research tools – reviewed

 Let’s get to it!
-Here are the best YouTube keyword tools we’ve found online, and a review of each.
+Here are the best YouTube keyword tools (in no particular order), and a review of each.
 Peruse this list to find the features, functions and pricing plans that are right for your business.